futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.7.0 =
+* Integration of critical CSS power-up.
+* New option to ensure missing autoptimized files are served with fallback JS/ CSS.
+* Batch of misc. smaller improvements & fixes, more info in the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 2.6.2 =
 * auto-exclude images from lazyload when they have `loading="eager"` attribute.